fullstackedorg/docs/README.md

 This architecture is thought to make it as easy as possible to implement it onto any kind of device.

+### Implementations

+#### iOS

+WebView: WKWebView
+esbuild: Built to c-archives
+Adapter: Swift

+#### electron

+WebView: Chrome (Packed with electron)
+esbuild: Prebuilt binary downloaded on first run
+Adapter: NodeJS (Packed with electron)

+#### npm

+WebView: Your default web browser
+esbuild: Install through npm dependencies
+Adapter: NodeJS

 ## FullStacked vs PWA

+Progressive Web Apps are very close to what you'll build in FullStacked.
+Although, adding a project to FullStacked is through git or offline processes, meaning your projects are not exposed to the public internet.
+Also, FullStacked provided an easy access to native functionalities like the file system and native fetch.

 ## FullStacked vs React-Native/Flutter

+The goal of those frameworks is to translate to OS-specific native features.
+FullStacked is an environment that provides those features and gives a universal way to access them from a web view.
+In other words, RN/Flutter is a project translated when built/compiled vs FullStacked is a prebuilt environment ready to run any web app.

 ## FullStacked vs Electron/Tauri/Neutralinojs

+Those frameworks are designed to pack your JavaScript with a webview and a runtime.
+FullStacked exists to provide everyone with those in a stable way.
+Meaning all you have left to is build.